 Add your social media icons as well.
 It’s another important way for press or talent buyers to check you out across all platforms to see if your branding is consistent, and what your audience is like.

-These Bandzoogle members have created stylish and organized electronic press kits pages that are sure to help them get booked.
+These Bandzoogle members have created stylish and organized electronic press kit pages that are sure to help their music careers move forward.
 We hope these EPK examples will inspire you to build a press kit page on your own band website, and get your music heard far and wide.

 Build a stunning band website and store in minutes